grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 ## Specific scene edits
 :scene:
 * [X] Somewhere make at least one direct reference to the "under dark"
-* [ ] In the engine room, or the control room: add something about the shine on the levers and wheels from the grip of hands.
-	* Maybe on the control wheels for the dive planes?
-* [ ] Need to include a description of Percy somewhere early in the book
-	* (There's the line about the leather pants she's wearing when she's kneeling on the grates; this might need to be moved up into or reflected in description of her)
-* [ ] Subtly reinforce Percy's beauty in more places?
-	* Right now I think she reads more like the elder captain she will be in later stories
-	* Other characters should sometimes react to her youth and beauty --- but she has no interest in that herself.
-	* The older version of her (see character notes) was really for being a role model for Shakes.
-That isn't in this first book.
-Maybe later.
-	* Also, see note on Cassandra -- there are no pretty people in this world.
 * [X] make sure you make it clear early on that Hemi is the 'Deck Boss'
 * [X] make sure there's a scene where Percy understands something is wrong with her boat just by feeling it.
 (Like the DC captains knowing there's a leak just by the pitch of the roll)
 	* This happens right at the beginning with the first ramming.
 	* And again when she first notices the boat sinking with the leak in the cargo hold
-* [ ] mention that the navigation table is lit from underneath?
-(Is it? or is it just a well-lit station?)
-* [ ] Contrast the sound and smoke and roughness of the diesels running with the quiet and elegance of the electrics motors on batteries
-* [ ] And the relationship between the black smoke pouring off the diesels and the cigarillo/cigarette smoke
-* [ ] Add a scene where they quick-fix a leak with a Power Actuated Tool?
-* [ ] When Hemi convinces Chips to work again (around line 1084) he says Percy never apologizes --- make sure this is true throughout the book
+* [X] When Hemi convinces Chips to work again (around line 1084) he says Percy never apologizes --- make sure this is true throughout the book
 	* At the depot, Hemi makes Percy re-hire Chips -- but she does so without apologizing
 * [X] dumped Shakes description of depot, might need to go back in:
 	* "Mind if we ask where you're headed Captain Shakes?"
 Asked Percy